Chapter 13 – Process Templates Explained

 Use MSF Agile process template if you are employing an agile methodology to build your software.
 Use the MSF CMMI if you are following the Software Engineering Institute (SEI) Capability Maturity Model Integration methodology.

-The key components of the process template architecture are process template plug-ins, XML process definition files, and the New Team Project
+The key components of the process template architecture are process template plug-ins, XML process definition files, and the

 If the default process templates do not satisfy your process requirements, you can customize the template by manually customizing the XML process definition files, or you can use the Process Editor Tool to customize the process templates.